stevelorenz/build-vnf/techs_test/click/issue.md

 ## Compile the kernel module ##

-Fail to compile Click Linux module on Vagarant VM with Ubuntu 16.04 (Kernel version 4.4.0-87-generic)
+Fail to compile Click Linux module on Vagrant VM with Ubuntu 16.04 (Kernel version 4.4.0-87-generic)

 ### Error Log